AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/rich-text-tags/readme.txt

 == Screenshots ==

-1. How the rich text editor looks in the Edit Tags Page
+1. How the rich text editor looks in the Tags page
-2. The editor with rich text editing disabled
+2. How the rich text editor looks in the Edit Tag page